dougEfresh/fireblocks-sdk-rs/docs/FireblocksNetworkApi.md

 > Vec<String> get_routing_policy_asset_groups()
 Returns all enabled routing policy asset groups

 Retrieves a list of all enabled routing policy asset groups.
 Your routing policy defines how your transactions are routed.
-You can use one or more enabled routing policy asset groups to describe connection or network id routing policy.
+You can use one or more enabled routing policy asset groups to describe connection or network id routing policy. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters